-Prerequisite: Shield Generator

-You modify your shield generator to project outward.
-As a bonus action you can amplify your shield until the start of your next turn.
+Prerequisite: Medium Shield Generator You modify your medium shield generator to project outward.
+As a bonus action you can amplify your medium shield generator until the start of your next turn.
 Each creature within 5 feet of you gains a bonus to AC equal to your shield's bonus.